Claire Valdez: New York State Assembly

 In the 2024 New York State Assembly election, Valdez was a candidate in the 37th district.
-In the Democratic Party primary, Valdez defeated Johanna Carmona by 27 percentage points and incumbent Juan Ardila by 48 percentage points.
-She was endorsed by Congresswoman Alexandria Ocasio-Cortez and had the support from the Working Families Party.
-She ran unopposed for the seat in the November general election.
+The incumbent, Juan Ardila, was seen as vulnerable to a primary challenge after two women accused him of sexual assault and misconduct.
+In the Democratic Party primary, Valdez defeated Ardila by 48 percentage points and moderate Johanna Carmona by 27 percentage points.
+She was endorsed by Congresswoman Alexandria Ocasio-Cortez, Democratic Socialists of America, and the Working Families Party.
+She ran unopposed in the November general election.